saidvandeklundert/saidvandeklundert.github.io/_posts/2019-08-3-arista-eapi-using-pyeapi.md

                 'Port-Channel7': {'mlag_id': '7'}}}
 ```

-This gives us the MLAG configuration in dictionary format.
+This gives us the MLAG configuration as a dictionary.

 There are plenty of other APIs available to us in addition to `mlag` (https://pyeapi.readthedocs.io/en/latest/api_modules/_list_of_modules.html).